Miss Earth 2022: Replacements

+Debuts, returns, and withdrawals

-The 2022 edition will see the debuts of Burundi, Cabo Verde, and Senegal, and the returns of Albania, Croatia, the Democratic Republic of the Congo, Ecuador, Ethiopia, Haiti, Hong Kong, Iraq, Kosovo, Malta, Mongolia, Namibia, Pakistan, Palestine, Poland, Romania, Scotland, Sierra Leone, Slovakia, South Korea, South Sudan, Wales, and Zambia.
+This competition saw the debuts of Burundi, Cabo Verde, and Senegal, and the returns of Albania, Croatia, the Democratic Republic of the Congo, Ecuador, Ethiopia, Haiti, Hong Kong, Iraq, Kosovo, Malta, Mongolia, Namibia, Pakistan, Palestine, Poland, Romania, Scotland, Sierra Leone, Slovakia, South Korea, South Sudan, Wales, and Zambia.
 Hong Kong last competed in 2011, Albania in 2013, the Democratic Republic of the Congo, Kosovo, and Scotland in 2015, Iraq, Namibia, and Palestine in 2016, Ethiopia and Wales in 2017, Haiti, South Korea, Malta, Slovakia, and South Sudan in 2019, and the others in 2020.

+Angola, Armenia, Bangladesh, Botswana, Cambodia, Crimea, Denmark, The Gambia, Guadeloupe, Guatemala, Italy, Kenya, Latvia, Lebanon, Myanmar, Paraguay, Rwanda, Sweden, Syria, and Ukraine withdrew.
+Soriyan Hang of Cambodia withdrew due to financial problems.
+Macarena Tomas of Paraguay withdrew since she exceeded the age limit.